jchai01/davinci-resolve-aac-workaround-macro/README.md

 - ffmpeg script to convert the entire directory to a compatible formats.
 - "smart folders" with incron: https://passthroughpo.st/painless-linux-video-production-part-3-organization-and-workflow/#:~:text=Auto%2DTranscode%20Your%20Footage

-I just don't think it's the best ultilization of disk space to convert every video as it duplicating the video portion.
+I just don't think it's the best ultilization of disk space to convert every video as it duplicates the video portion.
 Extracting every audio file at once makes it hard to keep track which video and audio file goes together.
 Sometimes I don't need audio from all the clips too.

+Useful for editing footage coming directly from smartphones as they are usually recorded in a mp4 container with H264/H265 video codec + AAC audio codec.

 # Setup/installation